LuluDansMaRue/kubernetes-docker-lab/docs/gcp/front.md

+---
+layout: single
+classes: wide
-## Create our docker image for the Front 🖼️
+title: Create our docker image for the Front project
+sidebar:
+  nav: "docs"
+---

 This is the same process as for the API image